ZupIT/beagle-docs/content/en/android/customization/network-client.md

 title: Network Client
 weight: 126
 description: >-
-  You will find here, information about Beagle's network client and how to modify it
+  In this section, you will find information about Beagle's network client and how to modify it.
 ---

 ---

 ## Introduction

-This interface defines how the services requests are configured, to use it, you need to create a class that implements a `HttpClient` interface.
+This interface defines how the services requests are configured, and to use it, you need to create a class that implements a `HttpClient` interface.

-You can add headers to your requests, define method request, body response, data response, run cryptography, etc.
+You can add headers to your requests, define method request, body response, data response, run cryptography, etc. See:

 ```kotlin
 interface HttpClient {